-Advanced low-level interface-specific data nodes are not exposed in the SAP model.
-Filters based on the interface identifiers listed in the SAP model can be used together with dedicated device models to set or get such data.
+Advanced interface-specific data nodes are not included in the SAP model.
+The interface identifiers listed in the SAP model can be used as filters to set or get such data using device models (e.g., [RFC7224]).

 5. SAP Module Tree Structure